smrg-lm/sc3/README.md

 Install
 -------

-From PyPI:
+From PyPI (usually outdated by now):

 ```
 pip3 install sc3
 ```

-From source in develop mode:
+From source in develop mode (recommended for the moment):

 ```
 python3 setup.py develop --user